Welcome to Encatch Docs

 Customize position - Widget placement

-Top LeftUpper-left corner of the screen
+Top LeftUpper-left corner

-Top RightUpper-right corner of the screen
+Top RightUpper-right corner

 CenterCenter of the screen (horizontal and vertical)

-Bottom LeftLower-left corner of the screen
+Bottom LeftLower-left corner

-Bottom RightLower-right corner (default)
+Bottom RightLower-right corner

 Upload Device Mockup Images